- Meeting times: Monday & Wednesday from 1:25-2:45 PM in Gardner Commons 1575

 There are two options for web-based access to Jupyter:

-- You should have access to notebook.chpc.utah.edu using your University login credentials for the duration of the semester.
+- You should have access to juno.chpc.utah.edu using your University login credentials for the duration of the semester.
 This is the preferred option for remote access.
 Once you have logged in, choose “CHEN Jupyter” from the “Classes” drop-down menu.

 - The chemical engineering virtual machine pool.
 Log in with your ICC credentials and use the UG (not graduate) VM pools.
 This will open a full windows machine where you can launch Jupyter from the start menu.